Survival analysis: Example: Cox proportional hazards regression analysis for melanoma

 These three tests are asymptotically equivalent.
 For large enough N, they will give similar results.
 For small N, they may differ somewhat.
 The last row, "Score (logrank) test" is the result for the log-rank test, with p=0.011, the same result as the log-rank test, because the log-rank test is a special case of a Cox PH regression.
 The Likelihood ratio test has better behavior for small sample sizes, so it is generally preferred.

 Cox model using a covariate in the melanoma data

 The Cox model extends the log-rank test by allowing the inclusion of additional covariates.
-This example use the melanoma data set where the predictor variables include a continuous covariate, the thickness of the tumor (variable name = "thick").
+This example uses the melanoma data set where the predictor variables include a continuous covariate, the thickness of the tumor (variable name = "thick").